Maki-science/RaMPP/README.md

 The data can be accessed directly (provided through this package), or via the provided shiny app.
-The app provides easy and interactive access and vizualisation of the Raman spectres of *RaMPP*.
+The app provides easy and interactive access and visualization of the Raman spectres of *RaMPP*.
 Additionally, this app allows the comparison of the available spectra and also with a user input spectrum.
-Upon mouse hovering on the provided graphs, it will further show which components underly the current positions’ spectrum and wether this is a typical peak for a certain polymer.
+Upon mouse hovering on the provided graphs, it will further show which components underlie the current positions’ spectrum and whether this is a typical peak for a certain polymer.

 ## Installation